Kali-Zoidberg/Java-Engine/README.md

 		- Transform center of mass removed.
 (Will be implemented with Rigid Body)
 		- Removed conversions for sprites being set in the middle of the window.
 Instead the coordinate system for transform is now 1:1 with the Jframe coordinate system.

+	Update 4:
+		-Included getDirection and setDirection functions in the transform class.
+		-Sprite's (excluding sprite's without images) can now be rotated.
+		-Included definition for default Cartesian2D constructor.

+NOTE: *The following outlines are for my own outlining and not meant to be official documentation of the classes and functions provided in this engine and game.

 Cartesian2D class: The Cartesian representation of space in the game.
 				Functions:
 				Cartesian2D() - Default constructor.
 Sets x and y axis to 0,0 (debug area)